Yamakagashi Pass

 Take your time and check every room for items, and attempt to identify any unidentified items.

-Then depending on playstyle, either eat the onigiri to raise max fullness to 150+ for Sumo status,
+then depending on playstyle, either eat the onigiri to raise max fullness to 150+ for Sumo status,

 or grill the onigiri using Firepuff to stock up on Grilled Onigiri which heals 40 HP when eaten.